-- Classified student enrolled in a graduate degree program in epidemiology at JABSOM with demonstrated financial need.
+- Classified graduate student enrolled for spring 2016 in a public health degree program at UH Mānoa.

-- A 3-5 page typed, double-spaced essay explaining why you should be selected for this award.
+- A letter of application addressing the scholarship criteria, including a brief statement explaining why you should be selected for the award and how the scholarship funds would be utilized.
 Include academic and practical accomplishments as well as future goals and aspirations.

 - If relevant, provide a list of publications (conference proceedings, reports, articles), presentations (local, national, international) and awards.